 Tourists in Fiji left fighting for life after 'alcohol poisoning' as warning issued over laced drinks

-Several tourists have fallen seriously ill in Fiji as an "alcohol poisoning" warning has been issued.
+Several tourists have fallen seriously ill in Fiji after a reported "alcohol poisoning" as authorities issued a warning.

-Seven guests of the Warwick Resort in Fiji allegedly fell ill after drinking a cocktail at the hotel bar Saturday night.
+Seven guests at the Warwick Resort in Fiji allegedly fell ill after drinking a cocktail at the hotel bar on Saturday night.

 They were rushed to Sigatoka Hospital with "nausea, vomiting and neurological symptoms," as reported by local outlet Fiji Village.